Records Management Policy

 This is a model used by records managers to describe the stages through which a record progresses during its existence.
 It is helpful for planning records management activities, so that records can be maintained and stored efficiently.

 Records are placed within files classed as ‘current’ until they are closed.
 Files then progress through a ‘semi-current’ phase, when staff may still access them regularly, but will not add any records.
 Often another phase, ‘non-current’, follows where a file needs to be retained, perhaps for legal reasons, but is rarely referenced.
-Once a file is no longer needed, it can be disposed of, either by transfer to a Record Office if it is likely to be of historical significance, or by destruction.
+Once a file is no longer needed, it can be disposed of, either by transfer to the School Archive via the RMA if it is likely to be of historical significance, or by destruction

 The retention schedule